IslaHoe/Distance-Calcuations/README.md

 # Distance-Calcuations

 **Requirements**
-If you dont have Go installed please install it from https://golang.org/doc/install or if you're on a mac and have brew installed pleas run `brew update&& brew install golang`
+If you dont have Go installed please install it from https://golang.org/doc/install or if you're on a mac and have brew installed pleas run `brew update && brew install golang`

 **Directory Structure**
 1. `main.go` is the core file used to run the program